 2) Sign up for Fall Training and continue reading to find out more.

 Why Should You Join ABC Juniors?

 High school graduates have an opportunity to continue rowing at the college level.
-There are a number of colleges that have scholarships are available for promising student rowers, especially women.
+There are a number of colleges with scholarships available for promising student oarsmen, especially women.